 - Tape down a large piece of white paper to your table.

-- Be sure you ONLY have the dominoes that will be used for the game.
-Too many can be overwhelming.
-Especially on the first try.
+- Be sure you ONLY have the dominoes needed for the game.
+Too many can be overwhelming, especially on the first try.

 - Create lines, adding a blank space for each domino.
 I used the width of a ruler as my guide.